nks1216/ml-final/README.md

 ## 4. Comparative Evaluation of Models

-This section compares the performance of the four classification models: Logistic Regression, Random Forest, XGBoost, and TabPFN.
+This section compares the performance of the four classification models used in this project: Logistic Regression, Random Forest, XGBoost, and TabPFN.
 The goal is to identify which model provides the strongest overall predictive performance on the held-out test set.

 ### 4.1 Performance Comparison